Inexplicable768/Inexplicable768/README.md

 ACTIVE PROJECTS: Tetris, Doom, Mathamatica Lib

-I am the creator of the Infinistem project of stem education and future problem solving.
-These are some random other small projects i have worked on.
+- About Me

+I just post projects I do for fun here.
+My main thing is infinistem.com which is website I made because I think people seriously need a better source of education on STEM to help them actually find it fun and to learn and study, check it out.
- Check the **Infinistem** repository for main information such as a resume, project documentation, and my to do list Just a chill guy that does programming and electrical engineering projects
+Check the **Inexplicable768** repository for main information such as a resume, project documentation, and my to do list.
+I like

--  I’m interested in

-  Programming, Computer Science, Electrical Engineering, Natrulism & survival, Nature, Music, video games, Swimming, Tennis & some other sports
+Programming, Computer Science, Engineering, Natrulism & survival, Nature, Music, Video Games, Swimming, Tennis & some other sports.
+Besides programming I like to compose and transcribe music, listen to music, play instruments, watch animes, play games and build things
+(circuits & mechanical things)

 -  How to reach me

-  My website linked contains contact information via email and discord

- - Languages:
+  I mostly use discord for messaging.
+You can find it on my website

+ - Languages Ive Worked With:

-   HTML, CSS, JavaScript, C, C++, Python, BASIC, x86 asm, 6502 asm
+   HTML, CSS, JavaScript, C, C++, Python, BASIC, x86 asm, 6502 asm, bash, powershell

 I would like to at some point use: Java, C#, Fortran, Lua, or Go